Latency

 When data is sent over a network, it travels through various network devices and communication links before reaching its intended destination.
 Each of these devices introduces a certain amount of delay due to factors such as processing time, transmission speed, and network congestion.
 Latency is the cumulative effect of these delays, measured in milliseconds (ms) or microseconds (µs).

-Latency can be influenced by several factors, including
+Latency can be influenced by several factors, including:

 Distance: The physical distance between the sender and receiver affects the latency.
 Data traveling over longer distances takes more time to reach its destination compared to shorter distances.